hopkinss/py_class/source/lesson01.rst

    "Function: any()","Checks if any Element of an Iterable is True","Function: sorted()","returns sorted list from a given iterable"
-   "Function: all()","returns true when all elements in iterable is true","Function: sum()","Add items of an Iterable" "Function: ascii()","Returns String Containing Printable Representation","Function: zip()","Returns an Iterator of Tuples"
+   "Function: all()","returns true when all elements in iterable is true","Function: sum()","Add items of an Iterable" "Function: ascii()","Returns String Containing Printable Representation","Function: zip()","Returns an Iterator of Tuples" "Function: map","Returns a list of the results after applying the given function to each item of a given iterable (list, tuple etc.)"

 `List of List methods <https://www.programiz.com/python-programming/methods/list/>`_